shivannis/xandr-docs-public/xandr-docs/invest/partner-center-guide.md

 ---
 title: Microsoft Invest - Partner Center Guide
-description: This page helps you understand and use the Partner Center. ms.date: 10/28/2023
+description: This page helps you understand and use the Partner Center Guide. ms.date: 10/28/2023
 ---